xsirr/turtlerino/README.md

 For example /widest TriHard 7 // WideHardo 7 would be a valid command  https://i.imgur.com/gxz84aP.png as an example

 When spam bursting a command, it instead loops that command the amount set, for example if you have a command that says hello and spam burst set to 5 it will repeat the command 5 times sending hello

-There is not a way to delete a command yet as a button so if you really want to delete a command open the commands file with notepad or any text editor and make sure when deleting a command the formatting of {command: message to send} is still correct or you may risk it being invalid.

 Windows may detect turtlerino as a virus.
 This is because it has an untrusted unsigned exe which would cost a yearly payment which im not willing to do.
 If you would not want this message disable your antivirus or run the "run" python file instead of turtlerino.exe, the files and what they do are all there so if you do not trust the program you can see everything that it does.